 A Lawyer Talks About Workers Compensation For Police

-At the Payer Law Group, we believe police officers deserve workers compensation.
+At the Payer Law, we believe police officers deserve workers compensation.
 Law enforcement officials are put in harm’s way every day simply for doing their jobs.
 The possibility of injury or violence is there whether they’re working undercover, performing traffic control or working as investigators.

 Police officers need to know how workers compensation plans work and that they’re entitled to these benefits in the event they are hurt while on duty.
 Let’s look into a few facts about police officer workers comp plans.